 - Le Vecchie Mura offers not just tasty pasta but also stunning views while you dine.
 If you’re looking to combine a great meal with those incredible Tuscan vistas, this could be worth the splurge.

-My advice?
 Pick something that sounds good to you and don’t stress too much about finding the “perfect” restaurant.

 Sometimes the most memorable part of lunch in a place like San Gimignano is simply sitting and soaking in the magical medieval atmosphere around you!